Bassiny/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 this script add /action to the PATH variable as the last directory

+## 3. If the path be beautiful, let us not ask where it leads

+This the script to count the number of directories in the PATH variable

 ## 4. Global variables

 the script that lists environment variables

+## 5. Local variables

+This is the script that lists all local variables, environment variables, and functions:

 ## 6. Local variable